Sunday, April 21, 2024

 This is a city where as soon as you wake up and step out of the house, you are in permanent conflict with everyone, and everything, because nothing functions as it should, and no one is responsible for anything.
 The urban environment is conceptualized in a way that is naturally hostile to the people.
 It resembles to a type of purposely messed up minefield, where you have to struggle not to start a fight with someone for the dumbest reasons; like, walking in the middle of the street instead of the sidewalk, even though there is no sidewalk.

 On the other hand, it is unreal to see how people struggle each day to live a life that does not differ much from that of cattle.
 A harsh comparison but that’s what it is when there is shortage of drinking water, lack of electricity, absence of trees and green spaces, lack of playgrounds where kids can have a childhood, lack of emergency lanes, scarcity of sidewalks, lack of dedication, inadequate leadership, as well as lack of air to breathe.
 There is just one thing this city does not lack - bicycle lanes.
-Those damn bicycle lanes are fucking great, and that’s something to be proud of, I guess.
+Those bicycle lanes are fuckin' great, and that’s something to be proud of, I guess.

 Recently, in an attempt to make things better or worse, some really strange façade art “adorned” many of the crucial spots around the city.
 I have been in other cities of the world and I have seen murals and public artworks of all the sorts, but nothing like this.
 Even though I try I cannot understand their connection with the urban context and their effect is nothing more than depressively puzzling.
-I wonder why should we always import any form of trash from the outside and expose it as virtuous or beautiful, when instead it is just annoying or sinister?
+I wonder why should we always import any form of trash from the outside and expose it as worthy or beautiful, when instead it is just annoying or sinister?

 It seems like the city’s citizens are doomed to live a life of déjà vus, a vicious circle; where nothing really changes substantially, but where visually everything becomes new by some higher verdict that no one approves nor comprehends.
 All connections with past ways of life and histories are cut.
-A big mind reset, a big lie, a restless oblivion, this is what the new generation gets.
+A big mind reset, a big lie, leading towards a restless oblivion, this is what the new generation gets.
 Nothing worthy, nothing substantial to live for.
 No identity to call their own, no character to define Tirana as itself.

 Thursday, September 23, 2021

-Amnesia – a loss of collective memory
+– a loss of collective memory

 It was always in my mind, like a fixed idea, dedicating a series of photographs to the destructive phenomenon of collective memory loss in Albania.
 To me, it seems as the people are quickly forgetting their past, focusing exclusively on dealing with immediate needs of present and future.
 A kind of mental state where the past is erased daily, consciously or unconsciously, and where only the present/future are paramount.
 I find myself witnessing all this and fearing the uncertain times which await ahead.